libreswan/libreswan/README.md

 	Python is used for "ipsec verify", which helps debugging problems python-ipaddress is used for "ipsec show", which shows tunnels

+## Building for RPM based systems
+See packaging/ for an up to date spec file for your distribution.
+For example, to build for CentOS8, use: rpmbuild -ba packaging/centos/8/libreswan.spec

+## Building for DEB based systems
+The packaging/debian directly is used to build deb files.
+Simply issue the
+command: make deb

-## Compiling the userland and IKE daemon
+## Compiling the userland and IKE daemon manually in /usr/local

     make programs
     sudo make install